Terence Stamp

 BirthdayJul 22, 1938

-BiographyTerence Henry Stamp (22 July 1938 – 17 August 2025) was an English actor.
-Known for his sophisticated villain roles, he received various accolades including a Golden Globe Award, a Cannes Film Festival Award as well as nominations for an Academy Award and two BAFTA Awards.
+BiographyTerence Henry Stamp (22 July 1938 – 17 August 2025) was a British actor.
+His filmography included a mix of cult and mainstream performances, particularly sophisticated villain roles.
+He received various accolades including a Golden Globe Award, a Cannes Film Festival Award as well as nominations for an Academy Award and two BAFTA Awards.
 He was named by Empire as one of the 100 Sexiest Film Stars of All Time in 1995.

 Stamp trained at the Webber Douglas Academy of Dramatic Art in London, before acting in the Wolf Mankowitz production of This Year Next Year (1960) at the West End's Vaudeville Theatre.
 He made his American film debut playing the title role in the film Billy Budd (1962), which earned him a Golden Globe Award as well as nominations for an Academy Award and a BAFTA Award.
 He starred in the psychological horror film The Collector (1965) for which he won the Cannes Film Festival Award for Best Actor.
 He went on to appear in films such as Modesty Blaise (1966), Far from the Madding Crowd (1967), Poor Cow (1967), Teorema (1968), Spirits of the Dead (1968), and The Mind of Mr. Soames (1969).